-* World shares slide on U.S. results, France credit downgrade
+* World shares slide on U.S. results, France credit

 * Oil falls as ample crude stocks outweigh Mideast tensions